-Message Type Description Loading and Connecting Loading and connecting messages display when the Diagnostic Tool is performing an internal operation, such as loading a database, or initiating a test.
+Message Type Description Description Loading ar Connecting Loading and connecting messages display when the Diagnostic Tool is performing an internal operation, such as loading a database, or initiating a test.
 The message automatically clears once the internal operation is complete.
-Confirmation Confirmation messages inform you when you are about to perform an action that cannot be reversed or when an action has been initiated that requires a confirmation to continue.
+Confirmationaction that cannot be reversed or when an action has been initiated requires a confirmation to continue.
+When a response is not required message displays briefly, then disappears.WarningWarning messages inform you when completing the selected action result in an irreversible change or in the loss of data.
+A confirmation required to continue Confirmation messages inform you when you are about to perform an action that cannot be reversed or when an action has been initiated that requires a confirmation to continue.
 When a response is not required, the message displays briefly, then disappears.
-Warning Warning messages inform you when completing the selected action may result in an irreversible change or in the loss of data.
-A confirmation is required to continue Error Error messages inform you when a system or procedural error has occurred.
+Warning messages inform you when completing the selected action may result in an irreversible change or in the loss of data.
+A confirmation is required to continue Error messages inform you when a system or procedural error has occurred.